JuliaCosmologicalLikelihoods/CMBForegrounds.jl/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-If you find a bug, have a feature request, or want to contribute code, please feel free to open an issue or submit a pull request on the GitHub repository.
+If you find a bug, have a feature request, or want to contribute code, please feel free to contac us and/or open an issue or submit a pull request on the GitHub repository.

 ---